Swiss indict former German soccer officials over World Cup payment

 A DFB-commissioned investigation in 2016 said the sum was the return of a loan via FIFA from former Adidas chief Louis-Dreyfus.

-A German court in October ruled there was not evidence to bring soccer officials to trial for suspected tax evasion over the payment.
+A German court in October ruled there was no evidence to bring soccer officials to trial for suspected tax evasion over the payment.

-Reporting by Thomas Seythal; Editing by Michael Shields
+Reporting by Thomas Seythal; Additional reporting by Karolos Grohmann, Editing by Michael Shields and Sudipto Ganguly